-Clerks, which debuted in 1994, has become a cult classic of sorts.
+Directed by Kevin Smith in 1994, Clerks has become a cult classic.

-One of my favorite characters was “The Chewlies Gum Guy” played by Scott Schiaffo.
+One of our favorite characters was “The Chewlies Gum Guy.”

 2. How long did it take for you to prepare for the role?

 SS: There was a good chunk of time from being cast to filming, how much exactly I am not sure but certainly that info has been visited by now.

 The character and the language was a challenge.
 It was a rapid fire assault of words!
 And it was shot more like theater, all long takes, and no cuts.

 Popular posts like this

 3. Clerks, to me, symbolized Generation X. What do you think it will be best remembered for?